hgonzale/sleep-manager/README.md

 ## Key Configuration

-Config file path (default): `/etc/sleep-manager/sleep-manager-config.json`
+Config file path (default): `/etc/sleep-manager/sleep-manager-config.toml`

 Most important settings:

+- `COMMON.ROLE`: required, either `waker` or `sleeper`
-- `API_KEY`: shared secret for all authenticated endpoints
+- `COMMON.API_KEY`: shared secret for all authenticated endpoints
+- `COMMON.DOMAIN` and `COMMON.PORT`: used to construct URLs for inter-machine calls
-- `SLEEPER.name`: hostname used for sleeper API URLs
+- `SLEEPER.name`: hostname used for sleeper API URLs (also required on the waker)
-- `SLEEPER.mac_address`: MAC address used for Wake-on-LAN
+- `SLEEPER.mac_address`: MAC address used for Wake-on-LAN (required on the waker)
 - `WAKER.name`: hostname used for waker API URLs
 - `WAKER.wol_exec`: path to `etherwake`
-- `DOMAIN` and `PORT`: used to construct URLs for inter-machine calls

-See the example config in `config/sleep-manager-config.json.example`.
+See the example config in `config/sleep-manager-config.toml.example` (it includes comments about which sections each machine needs).

 ## Documentation